-Before going on holiday most people consider the things that they'll need whilst they're away – passports, luggage, travel insurance – but it's all too easy to forget the things that need to be taken care of back at home during that time.
+Before going on holiday most people consider the things that they'll need whilst they're away – passports, luggage, and travel insurance – but it's all too easy to forget the things that need to be taken care of back at home during that time.

 If you're going to be leaving your home unoccupied for more than just a few days it's important to consider some of the safety and security factors below.

-After all, an owner-free home still filled with valuable electrical goods such as televisions, laptops and state-of-the-art coffee machines are both a potential fire hazard and a burglar's dream.
+After all, an owner-free home still filled with valuable electrical goods such as televisions, laptops or state-of-the-art coffee machines are both a potential fire hazard and a burglar's dream.
 And then of course there's the possibility of gas or water leaks and the resulting damage.
 So, here's how to best prepare your home for when you’re gone...

 Keep burglars at bay

 If you have a burglar alarm be sure to turn it on as soon as you leave, but do be aware that there are other factors in keeping your house secure whilst on holiday.
-Whether you have an alarm or not, reducing, or entirely removing, obvious signs that no one is home is imperative.
+Whether you have an alarm or not reducing or entirely removing obvious signs that no one is home is imperative.

 Involve the neighbours